 Proposed resolutions should be sent to all eligible members (those entitled to vote) and the company auditor (if applicable), either in writing or electronic format.
 If a resolution is proposed to remove a director, he or she must also receive a copy.

-5. How to pass a resolution
+How to pass company resolutions

 Resolutions in private limited companies can be passed by a poll or show of hands at a general meeting or by written resolution.
 If the required majority of votes is achieved, the resolution is passed and the decision is legally binding.

-6. How are votes counted?
+How are votes counted?

-If the required majority of votes is obtained, the resolution is passed – if the required majority of votes is not obtained, the proposed resolution is rejected.
+If the required majority of votes is obtained, the resolution is passed.
+If the required majority of votes is not obtained, the proposed resolution is rejected.

-7. How to record company decisions
+How to record company decisions

-8. Filing resolutions with Companies House
+Filing resolutions with Companies House

-Resolutions must be delivered to Companies House by post within 15 days of being passed.
+Special resolutions must be delivered to Companies House by post within 15 days of being passed.
 It is not possible to deliver these documents by electronic means.

-9. How long must a company keep copies of resolutions?
+How long must a company keep copies of resolutions?

-Copies of resolutions must be kept for a minimum of 10 years from the date they are passed, as well as any minutes of meetings.
-These records must be kept a company’s registered office or SAIL address, where they must be made available for inspection upon request.
+Copies of company resolutions must be kept for a minimum of 10 years from the date they are passed, as well as any minutes of meetings.
+These records must be kept at a company’s registered office or SAIL address, where they must be made available for inspection upon request.